sswam/allemande/doc/guide.md

 ## Rules

-- Content in the main public rooms must be PG and family-friendly.
+- Content in the main public rooms must be at most MA15+.
 - Doxxing or sharing private information without consent is not allowed.
 - Hate-speech is not allowed.
 Please be friendly if you engage with other users.
 - Copyright infringement is not allowed.
 - These rules might be updated in future.

+You can read our detailed [Terms of Service](/terms).

 ## Key Features